SevralT/SevralT/README.md

 My real name is Alexander.
 I am from Ukraine.
 I am 14 y.o.
 I am interested in developing roms for my phone, web development and some other things.
 Now I'm mainly developing dotOS for OnePlus 6T.
 You can ask me something on Telegram.

-- 🔭 I’m currently working on dotOS and PixelExperience
+- 🔭 I’m currently working on Ubuntu Touch
 - 🌱 I’m currently learning bash and C++
 - 💬 Ask me about Linux :)
 - ⚡ Fun fact: I am Human!